I’ve had an odd mix of thoughts today.

 I still think of Daddy as the big, strong, fairly young man he was when I was small.
 He was 23 when I was born, fresh out of the Marines.
 I absolutely believed he could do anything.
 Part of me still does.
 I think he does, too, though, which leads to him taking risks that he shouldn’t take.

 Considering his lifestyle, he’s in pretty good shape—but he’s definitely 65, not 30.
 He’s still 6′4″, but that doesn’t seem as imposing as it did at one time.
-He doesn’t seem larger-than-life-imposing now.
+He doesn’t seem larger-than-life now.

 Then today, Mom called again.
 She’d just gotten a call from one of my cousins in Alabama.
-The doctors said it’s time for the family to get there to see Uncle J for the last time.
+The doctors said it was time for the family to get there to see Uncle James for the last time.
 He had to retire back in the early 70s or so due to repeated heart attacks.
-He had forty mostly-good years after his retirement, but the end is near now.
+He had forty mostly good years after his retirement, but the end is near now.

-We lived next door to Uncle J & Aunt B (one of Mom’s sisters) for a few years in the mid-70s.
-We’d lived a couple of streets over from them in the late 60s, until we moved to Georgia in 1972.
-Most of Mom’s family lived in walking distance, but they were closest.
+We lived next door to Uncle James & Aunt Bet (one of Mom’s sisters) for a few years in the mid-’70s.
+We’d lived a couple of streets over from them in the late ’60s until we moved to Georgia in 1972.
+Most of Mom’s family lived within walking distance, but they were closest.
 We were in and out of their house all the time.
-I don’t know why our parents even had a fence between our back yards, since we were constantly hopping over the fence anyway.
+I don’t know why our parents even had a fence between our backyards since we were constantly hopping over the fence anyway.

-Their youngest son, S, is just a few years older than I am.
+Their youngest son, Shannon, is just a few years older than I am.
 Of course, to a pre-teen, all teens are incredibly cool.
-He (understandly) wasn’t terribly interested in spending time with a couple of little girls, but that’s was okay with me.
+He (understandably) wasn’t terribly interested in spending time with a couple of little girls, but that was okay with me.
 I just wanted his comic books.

-Uncle J was almost always home, usually found in his workshop or under the hood of some vehicle, tinkering.
+Uncle James was almost always home, usually found in his workshop or under the hood of some vehicle, tinkering.
 It’s possible that he should have left the woodworking to somebody else long before he gave it up, as he sacrificed more than a few fingers to the saw over the years.
 He was always building or fixing, extending the porch or workshop, or building a new custom closet for Aunt Bet’s shoes.1Seriously!
 She has a walk-in shoe closet.
 That woman loves shoes!

 Who could blame us, though?
 Have you ever taken a just-firm-enough plum off a tree?
 Felt the swell of it, the pliability, the weight of the sweetness swelling up out of it?
 Delicate skin, so easily punctured, covering meat that is a balm to the tongue.
 Bite it, roll it around your mouth, savor it.